jonnonz1/nz-statute-book/acts/public/2011/local-government-borrowing-act-2011.md

 ### 7 Funding Agency not a non-bank deposit taker
 The Funding Agency is not an NBDT (a non-bank deposit taker) for the purposes of the Non-bank Deposit Takers Act 2013.

-**Application of Securities Act 1978**
+**Application of Financial Markets Conduct Act 2013**

-### 8 Securities Act 1978 applies to Funding Agency as if it were local authority
+### 8 Financial Markets Conduct Act 2013 applies to Funding Agency as if it were local authority
-The Securities Act 1978 applies to the Funding Agency as if it were a local authority.
+The Financial Markets Conduct Act 2013 applies to the Funding Agency as if it were a local authority.

 **Application of Local Government Act 2002**